chuanqisun/htmaa-2025/src/posts/week-12/index.md

 +});
 ```

-With this add-on, the browser will POST to the server whenever score updates.
-Can you group page for details.
+With this add-on, the browser posts to the server whenever the score updates.
+Please see the group page for details.

 ![Web app notifying remote server](./media/networking-sender-recorder.mp4)
 **Web app notifying remote server**